imdeepmind/imdeepmind.github.io/docs/programming-languages/python/multiprocessing.md

 ## Multithreading and Multiprocessing

 Python offers two popular approaches for concurrent programming: **Multithreading** and **Multiprocessing**.
 Both are useful for improving the performance of certain types of programs, but they serve different purposes.
-Understanding when and how to use them can help improve the efficiency of your code.
+Understanding when and how to use them can help improve the efficiency of Our code.

-### **Threading Basics**
+### Threading Basics

-Threading allows you to run multiple threads (smaller units of a process) concurrently.
+Threading allows We to run multiple threads (smaller units of a process) concurrently.
 This is ideal for I/O-bound tasks, where the program spends time waiting for external resources like file I/O, network operations, or user input.

 **Key Features:**